Beijing: Qing dynasty

-Dorgon established the Qing dynasty as a direct successor of the Ming (delegitimising Li Zicheng and his followers) and Beijing became China's sole capital.
+Beijing was declared the sole capital of the empire in 1644.
 The Qing emperors made some modifications to the Imperial residence but, in large part, the Ming buildings and the general layout remained unchanged.
 Facilities for Manchu worship were introduced, but the Qing also continued the traditional state rituals.
 Signage was bilingual or Chinese.
 This early Qing Beijing later formed the setting for the Chinese novel Dream of the Red Chamber.
 Northwest of the city, Qing emperors built several large palatial gardens including the Old Summer Palace and the Summer Palace.

 During the Second Opium War, Anglo-French forces captured the outskirts of the city, looting and burning the Old Summer Palace in 1860.
 Under the Convention of Peking (Note: When Europeans first came into sustained contact with China, "Pekin" and "Peking" were the most popular ways of romanizing the name of Beijing.) ending that war, Western powers for the first time secured the right to establish permanent diplomatic presences within the city.
 From 14 to 15 August 1900 the Battle of Peking was fought.
 This battle was part of the Boxer Rebellion.

 The attempt by the Boxers to eradicate this presence, as well as Chinese Christian converts, led to Beijing's reoccupation by eight foreign powers.
 During the fighting, several important structures were destroyed, including the Hanlin Academy and the (new) Summer Palace.

 A peace agreement was concluded between the Eight-Nation Alliance and representatives of the Chinese government Li Hongzhang and Yikuang on 7 September 1901.
 The treaty required China to pay an indemnity of US$335 million (over US$4 billion in current dollars) plus interest over a period of 39 years.
 Also required was the execution or exile of government supporters of the Boxers and the destruction of Chinese forts and other defenses in much of northern China.
 Ten days after the treaty was signed the foreign armies left Beijing, although legation guards would remain there until World War II.

 With the treaty signed the Empress Dowager Cixi returned to Beijing from her "tour of inspection" on 7 January 1902 and the rule of the Qing dynasty over China was restored, albeit much weakened by the defeat it had suffered in the Boxer Rebellion and by the indemnity and stipulations of the peace treaty.
 The Dowager died in 1908 and the dynasty imploded in 1911.